 - Then some are just wild cards.
 The conventional military could, in theory, get rid of Nilbog, but no one knows how many aces he has hidden up his sleeves as contingency plans, and since he's content to stay in the area he's taken over, no one's bothering to go to the trouble of trying to uproot him.

-- The Royal Guards from My Little Pony: Friendship Is Magic are beyond useless to almost tragic levels.
-Granted, nobody expected them to stand up against Nightmare Moon, but even with warning of a potential attack and being fully mobilized and ready, they were subdued by Queen Chrysalis' changeling army in about ten minutes.
-On the other hoof, the six main characters, without weapons or The Elements of Harmony or any kind of formal training, took down about a hundred of these guys practically effortlessly before finally being grossly outnumbered and surrendering.
-While it's largly Played for Laughs, they couldn't handle recovering Princess Celestia's pet bird.
-It gets even worse in the Season 4 premiere, where both Princesses Celestia and Luna go missing, and then in-command Princess Twilight Sparkle instructs the Guards to continue the search.
-Of course, Twilight and friends end up finding Celestia and Luna themselves.
-Even their captain Shining Armor, despite being allegedly powerful, is a gender-flipped Faux Action Girl at best who spends every major threat incapacitated and whose Crowning Moment Of "Awesome" was throwing his exhausted to the point of collapse wife at the threat so she could deal with it instead.
+- Nobody expected the Royal Guards to stand up against Nightmare Moon, but even with warning of a potential attack and being fully mobilized and ready, they were subdued by the changeling army in about ten minutes.
+Contrast the six main characters, who, without the Elements of Harmony or formal training, and being caught off guard, took down hundreds before finally being grossly outnumbered and surrendering.
+While it's largly Played for Laughs, they couldn't even handle recovering Princess Celestia's pet bird.
+In the Season 4 premiere, where Princesses Celestia and Luna go missing, Princess Twilight Sparkle instructs the Guards to continue the search, only for Twilight and friends to find them themselves.
+Even their captain Shining Armor, despite being an allegedly powerful good leader, spends every major threat incapacitated and whose finest hour was throwing his exhausted to the point of collapse wife at the threat so she could deal with it instead.
 This is at least partly due to Story-Breaker Power; until their leader took him out with her scheme he was successfully holding off the entire Changeling army by himself, and when his wife broke the spell he took them all out in one shot.

 - The Danish Army in World War II had not fought a war since 1864 (which it lost).
 It was small and largely geared to ceremonial duties in Copenhagen.
 Denmark also had the misfortune of sharing a land border with a hungry superpower, Nazi Germany.
 When war came in 1940, the Danes were pragmatic enough not to resist, knowing this would be futile, and the Germans were in Copenhagen within twelve hours.
 Danish resistance to the Nazis took more creative - and telling - forms.